Cognitive science: Notable researchers

 Some of the more recognized names in cognitive science are usually either the most controversial or the most cited.
 Within philosophy, some familiar names include Daniel Dennett, who writes from a computational systems perspective, John Searle, known for his controversial Chinese room argument, and Jerry Fodor, who advocates functionalism.

 Others include David Chalmers, who advocates Dualism and is also known for articulating the hard problem of consciousness, and Douglas Hofstadter, famous for writing Gödel, Escher, Bach, which questions the nature of words and thought.

 In the realm of linguistics, Noam Chomsky and George Lakoff have been influential (both have also become notable as political commentators).
 In artificial intelligence, Marvin Minsky, Herbert A. Simon, and Allen Newell are prominent.

 Popular names in the discipline of psychology include George A. Miller, James McClelland, Philip Johnson-Laird, Lawrence Barsalou, Vittorio Guidano, Howard Gardner and Steven Pinker.
-Anthropologists Dan Sperber, Edwin Hutchins, Bradd Shore, James Wertsch and Scott Atran, have been involved in collaborative projects with cognitive and social psychologists, political scientists and evolutionary biologists in attempts to develop general theories of culture formation, religion, and political association.
+Anthropologists Dan Sperber, Edwin Hutchins, Bradd Shore, James Wertsch, and Scott Atran, have been involved in collaborative projects with cognitive and social psychologists, political scientists and evolutionary biologists in attempts to develop general theories of culture formation, religion, and political association.

-Computational theories (with models and simulations) have also been developed, by David Rumelhart, James McClelland and Philip Johnson-Laird.
+Computational theories (with models and simulations) have also been developed by David Rumelhart, James McClelland, and Philip Johnson-Laird.

 Epistemics

 Epistemics is a term coined in 1969 by the University of Edinburgh with the foundation of its School of Epistemics.
 Epistemics is to be distinguished from epistemology in that epistemology is the philosophical theory of knowledge, whereas epistemics signifies the scientific study of knowledge.

 Christopher Longuet-Higgins has defined it as "the construction of formal models of the processes (perceptual, intellectual, and linguistic) by which knowledge and understanding are achieved and communicated."

 In his 1978 essay "Epistemics: The Regulative Theory of Cognition", Alvin I. Goldman claims to have coined the term "epistemics" to describe a reorientation of epistemology.
-Goldman maintains that his epistemics is continuous with traditional epistemology and the new term is only to avoid opposition.
+Goldman maintains that his epistemics is continuous with traditional epistemology, and that the new term is only meant to avoid opposition.
 Epistemics, in Goldman's version, differs only slightly from traditional epistemology in its alliance with the psychology of cognition; epistemics stresses the detailed study of mental processes and information-processing mechanisms that lead to knowledge or beliefs.

 In the mid-1980s, the School of Epistemics was renamed as The Centre for Cognitive Science (CCS).
 In 1998, CCS was incorporated into the University of Edinburgh's School of Informatics.